it-p-lodz-pl/TUL.Courses/PW/Project/Etap1-CheckList.md

 - [ ] `Logic` uses only the abstract `Data` layer API
 - [ ] `Presentation` layer is clearly stated using language terms only
 - [ ] mvvm and xaml is applied to implement GUI
+- [ ] reactive and interactive user interaction for user (operator) communication
-- [ ] reactive and interactive programming is used
+- [ ] reactive and interactive programming is used for layers communication
+- [ ] Object model representing process data
 - [ ] Unit Test - layers are tested independently using abstract API
 - [ ] Dependency injection (additional framework is not required)
-- [ ] Mock is used for testing purpose (expected but not required)
+- [ ] Mock is used for testing purposes (expected but not required)